AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Evaluation

 \textbf{RQ2.
 How does \thistool{} perform on bound variables and free variables?}

 Correctly adapting a code snippet requires to de-anonymize several variables, which may be \textit{free} or \textit{bound}.
 To disentangle the performance differences among AP-uni and AP-parallel we turn to per-variable evaluation.
+In addition, we factor out a scenario in which \thistool{} makes an incorrect de-anonymization for a variable at a preceding span in a code snippet, with the purpose of assessing if the model can recover from previous mistakes, and provide accurate adaptations for the remainder of the code snippet.

-As seen in Tab.~\ref{tab:eval-results}, AP-uni is more accurate in predicting variables names for each variable category, showing 1.8\% higher VarAcc for bound and 8.9\% higher VarAcc for free variables as compared parallel-decoder model variant, and yielding 6.6\% higher average F1-Subtoken metric, which is our variable casing-insensitive metric.
-For variable category prediction accuracy, the AP-parallel showed a slightly better performance for the bound variable case, but not for free variables.
+As seen in \autoref{tab:eval-results}, AP-uni is more accurate in predicting variables names for each variable category, showing 2.5\% higher VarAcc for bound and 5.3\% higher VarAcc for free variables as compared parallel-decoder model variant, and yielding 2.4\% higher average F1-Subtoken metric, which is our variable casing-insensitive metric.
+This observation persists for the variable category prediction accuracy, as the AP-uni achieves better performance for both bound and free variables.

-Finally, we measure per-variable performance of \thistool{} as a function of the confidence threshold on de-anonymized variable predicted probabilities.
-Fig.~\ref{fig:free-bound-var-vs-threshold} shows that thresholds can significantly improve the prediction accuracy on both types of variables.
-Particularly, Fig.~\ref{fig:em-bound-vs-threshold} shows that AP-parallel can predict more accurate bound variables than uni-decoder variant.
-More encouragingly, \autoref{fig:free-bound-var-vs-threshold} shows that thresholds can significantly improve the VarAcc of free variables (\autoref{fig:em-free-var-vs-threshold}) and average F1-subtoken of predicted free variables (\autoref{fig:f1-free-var-vs-threshold}).
-Especially, thresholds improve the performance of AP-parallel even more as VarAcc of free variables increases to 65\% with average F1-subtoken score at 67.5\% for threshold equal to 0.8, which is 15\% and 11.3\% better than the uni-decoder variant, respectively.
-This is especially useful in practical recommendation scenarios where a tool may sacrifice recall for precision.

-\textbf{RQ3.
-Can we improve the accuracy of \thistool{} by introducing a confidence threshold on its predictions?} We perform a systematic study of the \thistool{} uni-decoder and parallel-decoder model predictions as a function of the confidence threshold to determine if it can improve code adaptation quality, resulting in higher accuracy and semantic validity metrics.
-We expect low confidence predictions to be of inferior quality or violate program semantics.
-To estimate its potential effect, we have measured the model performance in 20 equal-sized confidence threshold bins.
+However, for the scenario in which incorrect variable adaptations have been made, AP-parallel shows advantages across almost all measured metrics by achieving 3.2\% higher VarAcc of predicting the next bound and 1.7\% higher VarAcc and 4\% higher average F1-Subtoken metric of predicting next free variables.
+For the next variable category prediction accuracy, the AP-parallel shows a slightly better performance for the free variable case, but not for bound variables.